Ross: “Oh yeah it will! Come on, up! Up-up-up! Up! Yes! Here we go! Pivot!”

 Revolutionising your world and making you a superhero.

-All thanks to <insert name of tool here>.
+All thanks to <insert name of the tool here>.

 Except, it’s bollocks.
 Complete.
 Bollocks.